 Additionally, you can stop retrieving them for a short while, or even let them sit on the bottom for a longer period of time, to attract even less active fish.

 RELATED ARTICLE: Make sure to use a wire trace when lure fishing for zander in venues that also hold pike.
 This article discusses the topic of wire traces for zander fishing in more detail.

 As you won’t be able to use your vision in the dark, you are relying entirely on your senses.
 Don’t worry if it feels somewhat weird and uncomfortable in the beginning, you’ll et used to that rather quickly.
 Trust your senses and your hands, they will know how to use and control your tackle!

-Pro Tip: I highly recommend using a braided line, as it won’t stretch and gives you even more sensitivity and feeling.
+Pro Tip: I highly recommend using braided line, as it won’t stretch and will give you even more sensitivity and feeling.
 Use a 30-40lb braid in open, snag-free water, and a 50lb braid for snaggy venues.